-How Much Does It Cost to Run Heat-Pump Dryer?
+How Much Does It Cost to Run a Heat-Pump Dryer?

 A heat-pump dryer recycles its hot air instead of exhausting it, drying the same load on roughly a third the electricity of a conventional dryer.
 At the US-average rate of 16.5¢/kWh, running a heat-pump dryer costs about $5.01/month ($60.15/year) at typical use.
 Adjust the watts, hours, and your rate below for your exact number.